liberda/HTTP.sh/docs/template.md

 | In the template | `{{+<name>}}` |
 | In the code | `array[+<name>]="<timestamp>"` |

 This saves you from a few messy calls to `date`.
-Input is an unix timestamp.
+Input is a UNIX timestamp.

 The date format can be overriden by changing a config variable.
 Default is `cfg[template_date_format]='%Y-%m-%d %H:%M:%S'`.